linuxsable/tylervh.com/src/posts/the-beginning.md

 layout: layouts/post.njk
 ---

 There’s nothing better than a blank canvas.
-Just you and an infite space to create.
+Just you and an infinite space to create.

 Maybe in the beginning that’s all there was, just a blank canvas and some ideas.